nt-muhammedyakubu/fendcapstone-proj7/README.md

 Note:
 - The information to submit to the API to achieve an appropriate image.<br>
-- What parameters to set to pull in images<brr>
+- What parameters to set to pull in images<br>
 - How to submit your data from the location field to a ```pixabay URL parameters``` without having spaces in the url?<br>
-An item should be choosen from the suggested list to add in.<br>
+An item should be choosen from the suggested list to add in<br>

 REST Countries API is integrated to pull in data for the country being visited.<br>

 ##### Refactoring

-Refactor as much as possible as you develop.
+Refactoring as much as possible is necessary as the development is going on.
 After cleaning the project up.
-Add the service worker.
-Refer to project 4 for guidance.
-In case you are adding any suggested task in the project Roadmap/Strategy, It is recommended to hold off the service worker until about to submit.
+Then add the service worker.
+But, in case any suggestion still needs to be added in the project Roadmap/Strategy, then hold off the service worker until about to submit.

 ###### References